 To find probiotic foods, look for yogurt (with no sugar – sugar defeats the purpose of eating probiotics) kefir, kombucha (though if you do not drink kombucha prior to pregnancy, keep this one out as it may have a slight detoxing effect on the body), and properly lacto-fermented foods like sauerkraut or root slaw.
 Use them daily!
 Consume them as often as possible!

 When Diet Fails

-All to often, though we have great intentions, we fail to make do on our promise to eat the “Perfect Pregnancy Diet”.
+All too often, though we have great intentions, we fail to make good on our promise to eat the “Perfect Pregnancy Diet.”
 So what happens then?

 I firmly believe that we should gain most of our nutrients from foods.
 Real, wholesome, nutritious foods.
 But sometimes supplements are necessary.
 Our foods, even when grown organically, may not have the same level of nutrients they would have had before industrial farming took over.
 Study after study has shown that supplementation of certain nutrients can drastically alter the baby’s health.

 Sometimes supplements are needed, and I for one take them during pregnancy to make sure that any ‘holes’ that might be in my diet are filled.
 Baby’s health is just too important.